veracity/veracity-documentation/common/markdown/service-api/service-api.md

 |x-view-point|string|The name of the current view-point.|
 |x-actor|GUID|The user id of the actor/service account.
 [TODO describe better]|

-The response status code describes whether the request succeeded or not.
-Currently the following status codes may be returned
+The response status code describes whether or not the request succeeded.
+Currently,the following status codes may be returned:

 |HTTP Status|Name|Description|
 |:----------|:---|:----------|